Ye11ow-Flash/HackPrinceton/README.md

 # 🧘‍♀️ Light-Bulb Moment

-While brainstroming the project ideas for this hackathon, we wanted to make a project which will help majority of the Princeton University's students and help them in their academic planning.
+While brainstorming the project ideas for this hackathon, we wanted to make a project which will help the majority of Princeton students in their academic planning.

-While choosing courses students are often find it chaotic while shortlisting the courses.
+When choosing courses students often find it chaotic when shortlisting courses.
-Not just that, even browsing through the courses offered in various majors is pretty tedious due to sheer volumn of the data.
+Not just that, even browsing through the courses offered in various majors is tedious due to the sheer volume of data.
-Switching webpages and remembering where the information is everytime is hectic in itself.
+Switching web pages and remembering where the information is stored is hectic in itself.
-There might be a slight chance that a student who is familiar with the university-website can successfully do it, but its too tedious and time consuming process.
-Not to mention a student who is thinking of applying for the first time - This will be a nightmare for them.
+The student will eventually assemble a completed schedule, but this process is overly time-consuming and tedious.
+Not to mention the experience of a prospective student - this would be a nightmare for them.

 Thus, we present **Pton-Bot**!
-This is a bot which will ease out this process and make it a fun experience.
+This is a bot that will ease out this process and make Course-Planning a fun, collaborative experience.

 <p align="center"> | <b>Pton-Bot</b>  -  Planning your semester and accessing undergraduage bulleting have never been easier! |</p>

 # 👀 What is Pton-Bot?

-**Pton-Bot** is a Discord Bot which can be used by any student to get information on courses, majors, and planning out their degree.
+**Pton-Bot** is a Discord Bot that can be used by any student to get information on courses, majors, and planning out their degree.

 <br>